isomerpages/bca-buildsg/_ibuildsg-club/Pinnacle Competition/Competition Brief for Category B: IHL Track.md

 description: ""
 third_nav_title: Pinnacle Competition
 ---
-<p>As we celebrate SG60, explore how your chosen Green Mark building or space
-showcases Singapore's smart and sustainable future.
-Showcase key sustainable features and their environmental benefits, and how they contribute to Singapore's green vision.&nbsp;</p>
+<p>As we celebrate SG60, explore how your chosen Green Mark building showcases Singapore's smart and sustainable future.
+Showcase key sustainable features and their environmental benefits, and how they contribute to Singapore's green vision.</p>

 <ol>
-	<li><strong>Explore the Building/Space's Story</strong>
+	<li><strong>Explore the Building's Story</strong>
 		<ul>
 			<li>Show 2-3 sustainable features</li>
 			<li>Explain why these features were chosen</li>